-Private rental affordability, England, Wales and Northern Ireland: 2022
+Private rental affordability, England and Wales: 2023

 Private rent prices by country and English region, expressed as a percentage of gross monthly income of private renting households.
 Part of our additional measures of housing affordability series.